Be part of Cal Poly Pomona's story by helping to make your student life materials available through Special Collections and Archives!

 You can be part of Cal Poly Pomona's story by helping to make your student life materials available to both students and researchers through the Special Collections and Archives.

 Interested?
-Please contact Katie Richardson, Head of Special Collections and Archives, 909-869-3109 or email@example.com, or Alexis Adkins, Archivist for Special Collections and Archives, 909-869-2092 or firstname.lastname@example.org.
+Please contact Katie Richardson, Head of Special Collections and Archives, 909-869-3109 or firstname.lastname@example.org, or Rob Strauss, Special Collections and Archives Coordinator, 909-869-3695 or email@example.com.
 They are happy to discuss student life materials with you.

 Please complete the interest form (tab found at the side menu).